vlaaad/vlaaad.github.io/reveal.md

 # Closing thoughts

-If repl is a window to a running program, then Reveal is an open door — you are welcome to come in.
+If repl is a window to a running program, then Reveal is an open door — and you are welcome to come in.
 I get a lot of leverage from the ability to inspect any object I see, and I hope you will find Reveal useful too.